ahmed-salama22/kubeadm-multi-master-setup/README.md

 * Log in to **master1**
 * Switch to root account - `sudo -i`
-* Execute the below command to initialize the cluster -
+* Execute the below command to initialize the cluster - -- note the range must be different than the range used between the cluster (if we use 172.32.11.32/16 so use something like 10.x.x.x or 192.168.x.x )
 ```
 kubeadm init --control-plane-endpoint "LOAD_BALANCER_DNS:LOAD_BALANCER_PORT" --upload-certs --pod-network-cidr=192.168.0.0/16
 ```